Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/how-to-riir.md

-Unfortunately the library doesn't contain any tests so we won't be able to (initially) make sure individual functions have been translated correctly, but it *does* contain several examples that we can use to explore the high-level functionality.
+Unfortunately the library doesn't contain any tests so we won't be able to (initially) make sure individual functions have been translated correctly, but it *does* contain an example interpreter that we can use to explore the high-level functionality.

 Okay, so we know we can build it from the command-line without much hassle, now we need to make sure our `tinyvm` crate can build everything programmatically.